|Title:||The 4 Hour Body: Rapid Fat Loss, Incredible Sex, and Becoming Superhuman|

 Covers a vast array of fitness topics in detail – Most fitness books do not address the entire scope of health and fitness, from power, to strength, to speed, to endurance, to injury prevention.
 The breadth of information as it’s presented gives the reader a more complete view of the human body and any facet that can help improve it.
 At times the breadth of the book feels overwhelming, but again, it’s meant to be a reference material.

-There is no cohesive strategy to lose fat, increase strength, and improve overall health & well-being – If you are looking for a sustainable plan to help you lose fat and improve your health, The 4 Hour Body will be a disappointment.
-The problem is that whether it’s building muscle, increasing strength, running long distances, or losing fat, or improving longevity, many of the eating and training approaches contradict each other, which can be very confusing.
+There is no cohesive strategy to lose fat, increase strength, and improve overall health & well-being – If you are looking for a sustainable plan to help you lose fat and improve your health, The 4 Hour Body may not be for you.
+The problem is that whether it’s building muscle, increasing strength, running long distances, or losing fat, or improving longevity, many of the eating and training approaches contradict each other, which can be confusing.
 What you are left with is an amalgamation of eating plans and training programs that attempt to isolate and maximize a specific training effect, or outcome.
-This is not very helpful for the average person who wants to lose some weight and improve their health sustainably.

 “I placed two 10lb bags of ice in a cold water bath and submerged myself for a total of 20 minutes.
 Those 20 minutes were phased as follows: